renaudwangler/ib-labs/msms030fr/lab7e1.md

 1. Leave all tabs open in your browser and proceed to the next task.

 ## Task 9 – Manage Teams Settings
 Microsoft Teams includes a variety of global settings that control performance within Teams.
-As part of her Microsoft Teams pilot project, Holly Dickson will configure a number of these settings as determined by Adatum’s project team.
+As part of her Microsoft Teams pilot project, Dominique Skyetson will configure a number of these settings as determined by Adatum’s project team.
 1. On **LON-CL1** you should still have the **Microsoft Teams admin center** open from the prior task.
 In the left-hand navigation pane, select the **Teams** group, select **Teams settings.**

 2. In the **Teams settings** window, select the following values for each setting: